 Changing political news

-The introduction of independent bodies regulating the practices of the press has hugely impacted the ways in which media acts across the UK.
-IPSO’s Editors' Code of Practice monitor the written media in the country, while Ofcom’s Broadcasting Code has taken care of any issues around television and radio newscasting.
+The introduction of independent bodies regulating the practices of the press has also impacted the ways in which media acts across the UK.
+IPSO’s Editors' Code of Practice monitor the written media in the country, while Ofcom’s Broadcasting Code takes care of any issues around television and radio newscasting.
 These bodies have provided a fair and free press, while ensuring media law is followed.

 While many sections of press coverage have been heavily politicised, the Ofcom Broadcasting Code has assured that broadcast news isn’t particularly biased.
-In the US, networks like Fox News have pushed political coverage to new grounds with highly opinionated and unbacked opinions paramount, but stations like BBC News and Channel 4 have stayed clear of this style.
+In the US, networks like Fox News have pushed political coverage to new grounds with highly opinionated views paramount, but stations like BBC News and Channel 4 have stayed clear of this style.
 Recently, a new right-wing network in the UK, GB News has pushed this by trying to create a more biased outlet for the public.
-However, its low number of viewers have shown this new method has had very little effect to the UK press as a whole.
+However, its low number of viewers have shown this new method has had very little effect in the UK as a whole thus far.

-This opinion-based media does have a strong footing in UK society, with shows such as Good Morning Britain providing its presenters a platform to present whatever thoughts they may possess, even if they aren’t hugely supported ones.
-Despite this, actual news coverage tends to be kept separate on television and radio, while the written media continues to show extreme bias.
+Though opinion-based media does have a strong footing in some parts of UK society, with shows such as Good Morning Britain providing its presenters a platform to present their own thoughts and opinions on news stories.
+Despite this, actual news coverage tends to be kept separate on television and radio shows, while the written media often has elements of bias.

 This bias from newspapers, such as The Sun showing its position on the right wing and the Daily Mirror on the left, has shown the power of media in covering political news.
 Caricatures demeaning leading politicians and witty headlines to praise the paper’s favourite politicians have become common place.
 While it is hard to compare the bias in the English written press to that of the US television networks, this bias is still capable of influencing the British public to vote one way or another.

 There have been many other factors which have drastically changed how press coverage is reported and viewed but the fact of the matter is, as society continues to develop, so will the coverage of the media.
-It is the job for publications to keep up with these developments to ensure they aren’t left behind when the next big evolution occurs.
+It is the job for publications to keep up with these developments to ensure they aren’t left behind when the next big evolution occurs, and it’s our job to stay in touch with them and ensure our clients never get left behind.